baronvoninternet/hire-me/README.md

 I started with the template from `create-react-template --template redux-typescript` to get a basic structure with styles, tests, etc.

+Since all the data is returned at once, but it should be paged, I thought of a few different options:
+1. Load the data from the API initially, then only show a subset of it at a time.
+2. Call the API each time data is needed but act as though we only got the subset needed.

+I felt option 1 was unrealistic because in a real world scenario there could be a huge amount of data that would actually come with its own pagination/limits from the API and would be harder to "fix" later.
+Data would also get out of sync with the server if changes were made there in the meantime.

+I chose option 2 because it will allow the component to be built in a more flexible way that doesn't need the entire dataset at once.

+## Known Bugs

+- clicking next/prev too fast allows going beyond page limits.
+Need to add either blocking, or an additional check.
+- no error handling for failed API calls

 ## Interested in working for Famly?

 Give us a chance to see your beautiful code! 🤩